joepaolicelli/cabi-prediction-api/README.md

 gunicorn passenger_wsgi:app
 ```

-### Data Collector Scripts
+### Scripts

+A number of scripts should be run regularly to keep the data and models
-Two scripts, `cabi_recorder.sh` and `weather_recorder.sh`, are provided in the
+updated.
+Shell scripts are provided in the `tools` folder to run the proper
-`tools` folder to collect and store current bikeshare station data and weather
-data in the database.
-They are intended to be set as cron jobs, for example:
+python code and keep logs in the `log` folder.
+These scripts should be kept
+in the `tools` folder, otherwise the paths of the files they refer to will
+have to be changed.

+The included scripts are:

+- `cabi_recorder.sh`: Stores current bikeshare station data, for future use
+in building models.
+- `weather_recorder.sh`: Stores current weather data, for future use in
+building models.
+- `get_station_info.sh`: Stores the current list of bikeshare stations.
+- `build_models.sh`: Builds models for all bikeshare stations.
+- `get_forecast.sh`: Stores upcoming hourly forecasts.

+Technically, the only script that must be run regularly is `get_forecast.sh`.
+Hourly weather forecasts are only available for ten days, so the API will only
+be able to make predictions for ten days from the last time the script was
+run.

+`get_station_info.sh` must be run at least once, but should be run more often,
+as Capital Bikeshare adds and removes stations somewhat often.

+Running `cabi_recorder.sh` and `weather_recorder.sh` regularly, and then
+running `build_models.sh` occasionally, will allow new models to be created
+automatically will recent data.
+Alternatively, you can just import historical
+data once with `import_data.py` and `import_weather_data.py`, and then run
+`build_models.sh` once.
+However, your models will likely get less accurate
+as time progresses.

+All scripts are quick except for `build_models.sh`, which may take several
+hours to run.
+We recommend running this weekly or every other week.

+Running the scripts with cron can be done as follows:
 ```
-# Set both scripts to run every five minutes.
+# Feel free to change the frequencies as needed.
+@weekly /full/path/CapitalBikeshareML/tools/build_models.sh
 */5 * * * * /full/path/CapitalBikeshareML/tools/cabi_recorder.sh
+*/20 * * * * /full/path/CapitalBikeshareML/tools/get_forecast.sh
+@daily /full/path/CapitalBikeshareML/tools/get_station_info.sh
-*/5 * * * * /full/path/CapitalBikeshareML/tools/weather_recorder.sh
+*/30 * * * * /full/path/CapitalBikeshareML/tools/weather_recorder.sh
 ```

 cron must be set up so the scripts can find the `python` command and can